-The current resubmission is based on one prospective randomised trial and one re-analysis of a retrospective cohort study:
+- The resubmission was based on one prospective randomised trial and one re-analysis of a retrospective cohort study:

-- The TAILORx trial was a prospective trial (N=9,719; intention-to-treat population), that used a patient's recurrence score only to guide treatment.
-Women with intermediate RS (11-25) were randomised to hormone therapy (HT) alone or HT+ chemotherapy (CT) (n=6,711; Arms B and C); and those with low (0-10; n=1,619; Arm A) or high (≥26; n=1,389; Arm D) RS were treated with HT alone or HT+CT, respectively (Sparano et al. 2018).
-Results were also provided for the per protocol population (N=6,711; 'as treated population'), which the Critique stated was an important comparison for demonstrating non-inferiority of HT vs. HT+CT.
-In addition, Sparano et al. stated comparisons of ITT population, stratified by randomisation, could still be biased because of differences in the group refusing chemotherapy (Arm C) and the group receiving chemotherapy (Arm B). - Geyer et al. (2018) was a retrospective re-analysis of the NSABP B-20 trial (Fisher et al. 1997; Paik et al. 2006, previously considered by MSAC); a re-analysis of this study based on the recurrence scores used in the TAILORx trial and removing patients who were HER2-positive (Geyer et al. 2018).
+The TAILORx trial was a prospective trial (No. 10.27) used a positive trial. used a patient's recurrence score only to guide treatment.
+Women with intermediate RS (11-25) were randomised to endocrine therapy (ET) alone or ET+ chemotherapy (CT) (n=6,907; Arms B and C); and those with low (0-10; n=1,629; Arm A) or high (≥26; n=1,737; Arm D) RS were treated with ET alone or ET+CT, respectively (Sparano et al. NEJM, 2018).
+Results were provided for the 'main analysis set' or 'intention-to-treat (ITT) population' (n=9,719 across all four arms), and some results were also provided for the per protocol population ('as treated population'), which the Critique stated was an important comparison for demonstrating non-inferiority of ET alone vs. ET+CT.
+In addition, Sparano et al. stated comparisons of ITT population, stratified by randomisation, could still be biased because of differences in the group refusing chemotherapy (Arm C) and the group receiving chemotherapy (Arm B). - Gever et al. (2018) was a retrospective re-analysis of the NSABP B-20 study (Fisher et al. 1997; Paik et al. 2006, previously considered by MSAC); a re-analysis of this study based on the recurrence scores used in the TAILORx trial and removing patients who were HER2-positive (Geyer et al. 2018).